athenahawkins/athena-bootstrap/README.md

-# Athena Hawkins' ICJ Bootstrap Template
+# Athena's ICJ Bootstrap Template

 This template goes along with the [Bootstrap lessons](https://utdata.github.io/icj-class/bs-00-intro.html) for Intro to Coding for Journalists.
 I'm Athena and I'm using this template because I'm taking this class.
 This assignment is due October 13, 2023.